sigasi/sigasi_insights/tech/preview.md

 Although these preview releases are less rigorously tested than than the official releases, they are stable enough for daily use.

-*If you run into any problems, please let us know*.
+**If you run into any problems, please let us know**.

 # Current preview release

+* \[VHDL] Warn on empty loops
+* \[VHDL] Improve hovers for component instantiations
+* \[VHDL] Warn on empty loops
+* \[Verilog] Warn when using compiler directives as macro names
 * Updated Sigasi Studio Standalone version to [Eclipse 2018-09](https://www.eclipse.org/eclipse/news/4.9/)
 * Updated Xtext to 2.15
-* \[VHDL] Warn on empty loops
-* \[VHDL] Improve hovers for component instantiations
 * Show type information in hovers

 ## Bug fixes

 * \[Verilog] specify blocks have an unexpected formatting
+* \[Verilog] removed empty entries in outline
+* \[Verilog] fixed invalid errors on sequences
 * Fixed error in rename refactoring
 * Fixed error in in SystemVerilog template editor
 * Fixed Sigasi Studio freeze when license server disconnects
-* Fixed error with grouped ports in custom block diagram configurations.
+* Fixed error with grouped ports in custom block diagram configurations
+* Fixed VUnit and GHDL preferences resetting on restart
+* Fixed console view coloring with dark themes
+* Fixed Asian character rendering in PDF export when correct fonts are available
+* Disabled .v extension interpretation for .sv files

 # Update or install?